firat-serge/voter-dashboard/README.md

 <br>`conda install --file requirements.txt --channel conda-forge`
 <br>`View: sa.votes_geojson`
 ## Data
 Data  for the dashboard is gotten online.
-This data is downloaded and stored in the form of shapefiles, same way iot is obtained.
+This data is downloaded and stored in the form of shapefiles, same way it is obtained.
 The data is transformed from shapefile to JSON.
 ## Database
 The database is created in pgAdmin4.
 It is composed of a single table with multiple rows.
 Find attached the script for creating the database. <a href="https://github.com/firat-serge/voter-dashboard/commit/5441eb9404588791d2072bc3f53fe0b7bc48628c">creating table</a>
 ## ETL